ARTS & CULTURE: Event to focus on local actor’s work - The Tribune

 It pays homage to crime films of the 1980s, while offering a modern-day ghost adventure.
 The story is about a girl who has been missing for nearly two years and the detectives who will learn the truth behind her disappearance before morning.

 Some of Holley’s television credits include “Most Haunted Places on Earth,” “Ghost Adventures,” “Evil Lives Here” and “Dead of Winter.”
-He has also acted in commercials and plays and done voiceover work.
+He has also acted in commercials and plays and has done voiceover work.

 Another project in pre-production is Thailand Cowboys, a fish out of water comedy for which James is collaborating with three time Academy Award winner David Cluck (Monster 2003) and (The Artist 2011).